JL-14/winter-survival/README.md

 ### Clean the terminal

 - At the end of the exercise the user is asked whether they want to clean the terminal (unless they have chosen to start again, in which case the terminal is automatically cleaned).
-- If they select yes, the terminal is cleaned and left empty, whilst if they choose no, the exercise will finish, leaving the information from the exercise in the terminal (so that the user can revisit the expert's advice, their choices, etc).
+- If they select yes, the terminal is cleaned and left empty, whilst if they choose no, the exercise will finish, leaving the information from the exercise in the terminal (so that the user can revisit the advice from the expert, their choices, etc).

 ## Flowchart